The-Taimaka-Project/health-predictions/README.md

 ## Potential Issues

 DigitalOcean Functions do not have an R runtime.
-We may need to migrate Brianna's code to Python.

 ## Next Steps

-- Assess whether Brianna's code can be migrated to Python
 - Ensure the ETL Function can authenticate to and access the Taimaka Postgres database

 ## For Developers